DID YOU KNOW that in North America, 24% of all weddings take place at destination? and the numbers are climbing.

 Checked luggage prices are going up and up, so it pays to streamline your packing.

 Most seasoned travellers refuse to check their luggage.
-To do this, you have to have an oversized tote and a compact rolling bag with enough depth to ensure there are no wrinkles, are your best bets.
+Take an oversized tote and a compact rolling bag with enough depth to ensure there are no wrinkles.

 Look for a nylon tote to keep your book, phone, extra pair of undies, wrinkle free dress, pumps, scarf, tank top, medications, & a pair of yoga pants.
 If your luggage gets lost, this will get you through the first couple of days.